StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-3.md

 In this example, I will be using StarlingX in a virtual All-In-One Simplex (AIO-SX) and the release 8.0.0. as my configuration.

 Deploying your application as a StarlingX application is the highest level of integration you can achieve with the platform.
 It is a step up from deploying an app via Helm or [FluxCD].
-In this post, I will guide you through the process of deploying the [demo app](https://github.com/bmuniz-daitan/poc-starlingx-messages) used in previous deployment posts, along with some basic management commands <!- more ->.
+In this post, I will guide you through the process of deploying the [demo app](https://github.com/bmuniz-daitan/poc-starlingx-messages) used in our previous deployment posts, along with some basic management commands <!- more ->.

 It is worth noting that while deploying a containerized app as a StarlingX app has its advantages and is easy to do, transforming a containerized application into a StarlingX app might not be.
 “Thus, Helm and FluxCD options represent the standard approaches and are the typical choices for developers and users who do not intend to create an application officially bundled into the StarlingX project.”

 ## Prerequisites

 This tutorial expects that your application will be containerized and with ready helm-charts.
-If this is not your case, please read the blog post already mentioned about Helm.
+If this is not your case, please consult the helm doccumentation.

 ## Integration with StarlingX System